-Recently, it became clear that cells from sprouting cancer blood vessels shed into the circulation in significant numbers2.
-Cells from sprouting cancer blood vessels are “tumor derived endothelial cells”.
-They are extremely difficult to detect because they behave very similarly to healthy blood cells.
-Existing circulating tumor cell tests detect only cells originating from actual cancers tissue.
-Cancer tissue cells are “epithelial cancer cells” and are easy to distinguish from blood cells.
+It recently became clear that cells from sprouting cancer blood vessels shed into the circulation in significant numbers2.
+These “tumor-derived endothelial cells” are extremely difficult to detect, because they behave very similarly to healthy blood cells.
+Existing circulating tumor cell tests therefore only focus on cells originating from actual cancers tissue, so-called “epithelial cancer cells”, which are easy to distinguish from blood cells.

-Our patents cover technologies to expose and analyze both types of cells as well as all other circulating tumor cells at the single cell level3,4,5,6.
+X-ZELL’s patented technology is different.
+It is able to expose, visualize and analyze both types of cells, as well as all other circulating tumor cells, at the single cell level3,4,5,6.

 Removing all healthy cells, exposing cancer cells

 X-ZELL developed and patented four modules to isolate and visualize circulating tumor cells3,4,5